* MSCI's ACWI hits all-time high, Wall Street slips

 MSCI's all-country world index, which

-includes about 85 percent of global investable equities, rose
+accounts for about 85 percent of global investable equities,

 In Europe, the FTSEurofirst 300 index of regional